mDialog/smoke/README.md

 ## Configuration

 Smoke uses [Typesafe Config Library](https://github.com/typesafehub/config).
 You can override any of the default configuration options using the `com.typesafe.Config` provided when creating your Smoke object.
+The config passes to the smoke trait should be formatted as followed (without the smoke global object) :

     smoke {
       log-type = "stdout" # alternatively, set to "file"